 For people with chemical sensitivity, young children, pregnant individuals, or those carrying high cumulative chemical exposure from other sources — the precautionary steps are documented, proportionate, and worth taking.
 The sleep micro environment is worth thinking about regardless of population: it is a real phenomenon documented in peer-reviewed literature, and it should change how we think about bedroom air quality, not just mattress chemistry in isolation.

 The research on what a mattress emits over its full lifespan, under real-world use conditions including body heat, is thinner than it should be.
 We know the peak.
 We have data through 32 days.
 We have one data point at 1.5 years for one flame retardant compound.
 The full curve — across foam formulations, across mattress age, at sleep temperatures — remains undercharacterized.
-That gap is part of what Embr Sleep exists to document.
+That gap is part of what Embr exists to document.

 Frequently asked questions